bvschaik/julius/ios/README.md

 With the Julius project and target selected, set a Bundle Id, and choose a Development Team, then choose `julius` in the Build Schemes dropdown, choose a device from the Run Destinations dropdown, and click Run.

 ## Running
-AirDrop or otherwise download a C3 install folder to your iOS device.
+AirDrop or otherwise download a C3 install folder to your iOS device (or simulator).

 Launch Julius.
 Immediately after the first launch, Julius will display a file-picker dialog.
 Navigate to your C3 folder, and choose 'Open'.
 The C3 files will be *copied* to Julius's application documents directory, and the game will use those files from then on.
 Use the default location for saved games.